Student illustrates talent in award winning design competition

 Cat Mirley created ten bespoke, hand-rendered illustrations for each of the winners at the Institute of Directors (IoD) West Midlands Awards held at the Warwickshire County Cricket Ground recently.
-Students from the Illustration and Visual Communication degree course have been designing awards for the IoD for six years running.
+Students from the Illustration and Visual Communication degree course have been designing awards for the IoD for seven years running.

 The IoD West Midlands region covers the counties of Staffordshire, Shropshire, Herefordshire, Worcestershire and Warwickshire, as well as the urban areas of Birmingham, Coventry, Solihull and the Black Country and is made up of over 1,800 directors and senior decision makers.

-Cat, who has a lifelong enthusiasm for drawing and creating, said: “I was very happy to be able to work on the IoD award trophies this year.
+Cat, who has a lifelong enthusiasm for drawing and creating, said: "I was very happy to be able to work on the IoD award trophies again this year.
 It was a privilege to be asked.
-I found it to be a challenging yet rewarding task and the lessons I learned whilst working on a job of this size will be invaluable moving forward.”
+I found it to be a challenging yet rewarding task and the lessons I learned whilst working on a job of this size will be invaluable moving forward."